 For reference, in terms of amounts:

 I normally start with about 4 lbs of quince.
-This roughly yields 1,600-1,700 grams pulp (flesh + peel), which requires 1,100-1,350 grams sugar.
-This makes 80-82 oz of jam, which I like to can in 4oz jars–the perfect amount to open for a cheese plate–but works just as well in 8oz jars.
-I use the juice of one lemon for this amount.
+This roughly yields 1,700 grams pulp (flesh + peel), which requires 1,100- 1,350 grams sugar.
+This makes 80-82 oz of jam.
+I like to can my membrillo in 4oz jars–the perfect amount to open for a cheese plate–but larger jars work as well.
+I use the juice of one lemon for this amount of fruit.

 1. Wash the quince very well, making sure to clean off all of its natural fuzz.
 Use a clean, soap-free brush if necessary.
 Cut quince into halves.

-2. Put halves in a large no reactive pot and cover with water.
-Bring to a boil, and boil gently for about 20 minutes, until the flesh is soft and yields to a knife.
+2. Put halves in a large non-reactive pot and cover with water.
+Bring to a boil, and then lower the heat and simmer for about 20 minutes, until the flesh is soft and yields to a knife.
 You want it to be soft but not mush-the fruit should mostly still look whole and not disintegrated.
 Strain the quince, reserving the cooking water, and let cool slightly.

 NB: This is a sticky sticky fruit, even before you add sugar, so be prepared!

-6. Bring the fruit slowly up to boil, stirring often.
+8. Bring the fruit slowly up to boil, stirring often.
 When it starts to bubble and pop, reduce the heat to low and continue this very slow “boil.”
 The paste is thick and it will continue to bubble even on the lowest heat.
-Cook in the fashion, stirring often, until the quince reaches 220 F degrees.
-The paste will become an orangey red color, and will leave a clean trace when you drag a spatula across the bottom of the pot.
+Cook, stirring often, until the quince reaches 215-220 F degrees.
+The paste will reduce significantly, and transform into a deep orange / red color.
+It will start to pull away from the sides of the pot and will leave a clean trace when you drag a spatula across the bottom of the pot.
 This takes 90 minutes to two hours.
-Sometimes, I pull it off at 210 F, because the paste is clearly done in terms of color and consistency.
-It’s pretty forgiving.

-If it the mixture starts to dry out, add a bit more of the original cooking water.
+If it the mixture starts to dry out, add a bit more of the cooking water.

 Note: You might want to use an oven mitt when stirring – exploding quince burns!

-7. Meanwhile, prep your jars.
-Wash them with hot soapy water, then submerge in boiling water for 5 minutes.
-Throw the clean tops and lids in the boiling water for 1 minute.
-Spread on a clean dish towel or paper towels. ￼
+9. Meanwhile, prep your jars.
+Wash them with hot, soapy water, then submerge them in boiling water for 5 minutes.
+Throw the clean tops and lids in the boiling water for 1 minute as well.
+Place the sterilized jars on a clean dish towel or paper towels, mouth down, while ￼you wait to fill them.

-8. When the membrillo is ready, carefully spoon into the sterilized jars.
-Clean off any jam around the edges with a clean paper towel (this would prevent a good seal.)
-Seal tightly, turn the jars over and let them cool completely.
+10. When the membrillo is ready, carefully spoon the jam into the sterilized jars, filling them almost to the top.
+Clean off any jam around the edges with a clean paper towel.
+Close and seal tightly, then turn the jars over onto the dish towel and let them cool completely before storing.